astrada/reason-react-toolbox/README.md

 Run:

-    yarn add reason-react-toolbox
+    yarn add --dev @astrada/reason-react-toolbox

 to add the library to your project dependencies.
-And add `reason-react-toolbox` to `dependencies` node of your `bsconfig.json`.
+And add `@astrada/reason-react-toolbox` to `dependencies` node of your `bsconfig.json`.

 `ReactToolbox` module provides [raw components](https://github.com/react-toolbox/react-toolbox#raw-component) that